padicresearch/odana/README.md

 # uChain - Blockchain for prototyping
 > Work in progress

-uChain(micro-chain) is a blockchain base/framework for prototyping blockchain projects
+µChain(micro-chain) is a blockchain base/framework for prototyping blockchain projects
 ## Quickstart

 ---